VedantGhodke/Disaster-Message-Classification-Using-NLP/README.md

-# Disaster Response Pipeline
+# Disaster Message Classification Using NLP

-> An NLP pipeline to clean, preprocess and train a text classifier for disaster response management.
+This is a code for an NLP pipeline to clean, pre-process and train a text classifier for disaster response management.

 ## Dataset